 By Tim Lambert

 People have always liked eating sweet food.
 The earliest sweet was, of course honey, which people have eaten since prehistoric times.
 In the Middle Ages rich people ate desserts like preserved fruits, jelly and dried fruit and wafers made from batter.

 The Tudors were also fond of sweet foods (if they could afford them), which they called sweetmeats.
 The rich ate preserved fruit, gingerbread, sugared almonds and jelly.
 Marzipan was introduced into England in the late Middle Ages.
 It is a paste made of almonds and sugar.
 The Tudors used marzipan to make edible sculptures of animals, castles, trees and people called subtleties.
 Furthermore people have eaten barley sugar since the 17th century.

 Potato crisps were invented in 1853 and Kendal mint cake was invented in 1869.
 Turkish delight was invented in 1777 and it became popular in Europe in the 19th century.

-New sweets were invented in the 19th century.
+The Victorians also invented new sweets.
 Modern marshmallows were invented about 1850.
 Toffee was invented in the early 19th century and fudge was invented in the the USA in the 1880s.
 Peanut brittle and jelly beans were also invented in the 19th century.